kaluczadzsi/blog-preview-card/README.md

 # Blog preview card

 This project is a simple Blog preview card built using plain HTML and CSS.
-The goal was to create a clean, responsive layout for displaying a QR code with minimal styling.
+The goal was to create a clean, responsive layout for displaying a blog preview card with minimal styling.

 ## Why Plain HTML & CSS?